bence-toth/cv-and-motivation-letter/README.md

 If you want to run this locally, you will need to use some static file server.
 I prefer [`live-server`](https://www.npmjs.com/package/live-server), but anything that can give you access to the files over HTTP should do just fine.

+## May I use this for my CV?

+Of course!

+Feel free to clone or fork this repository, and use it for your own CV and motivation letter, or somebody else’s, or turn it into a template for your favorite chicken paprikash recipe. :blush:

+If I saved you a few hours of work with this, or just helped you land a new job (congratulations!), maybe consider buying me a cup of tea. :tea:

 ## Caveats

 Just cloning the repository and opening `index.html` in your browser via `file://` will most likely fail with some spooky CORS error.

 ## Contact

 Feel free to reach out at tothab@gmail.com.

 ## Licence